RusJJ/BSQ_NoodleExtensions/README.md

   - [ ] 1:47 Wall text doesn't move
   - [ ] 2:32 Large note is normal scale in mirror
   - [ ] 2:46 Some walls are unintentionally hyper, some aren't
-  - [ ] 3:05 Wall text is missing or offscreen
+  - [ ] 3:05 Wall text is centered and doesn't scroll
   - [ ] 3:14 Notes are missing
   - [ ] 3:14 Obstacles are missing
   - [ ] 4:00 "321" wall text is delivered as several very large grains of sugar in succession on the main track
   - [x] 4:10 Notes and Super Hexagon obstacles are missing
   - [ ] 4:31 "LEVEL FAILED" text is either further away or smaller than normal
+  - [ ] 4:31 Funny wall in first quadrant of recording
   - [ ] 4:31 Notes are missing
   - [ ] 4:52 Wall text is missing
   - [ ] 5:21 Unintentional hyper walls
   - [ ] 5:21 The "printing" obstacle doesn't move
-  - [ ] 5:33 Wall sign is missing
+  - [ ] 5:33 Wall sign is far away
   - [ ] 5:42 Notes are missing
   - [x] 5:57 Wall arrows are on top of each other
   - [ ] 5:57 Wall arrows don't duplicate (Also 1.37)